SUKOHI/EloquentExport/README.md

 # EloquentExport
-A Laravel package that allows you to export data from database through Eloquent model.
+A Laravel package that allows you to export data from your database through Eloquent model.

 # Installation

-Run the following command.
+Execute the following command.

-    composer require sukohi/eloquent-export:1.*
+    composer require sukohi/eloquent-export:2.*

+Your Eloquent model already has `export()` method after installation.

 # Usage

-Your Eloquent model has `export()` method after installation.

 ## The simplest way

-Use `export()` method in your controller.
+Call `export()` in your controller.
-Only filename is required.
+Only filename required.

     $users = \App\User::get();